• Skip to primary navigation

 I usually get a 3-pound pork shoulder.
 If your roast is bigger, increase the cooking time accordingly.
 If the top seems to be getting too dark, loosely cover it with foil.

-Should pork be cooked well done?
+Should pork be cooked to a well-done temperature?

-Can I use pork loin in this recipe?
+Can I use pork loin?

 Serving Suggestions